refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 - Node.js installed on your machine
 - Basic understanding of React hook form
-- Basic knowledge of Material UI and refine project structure.
+- Basic knowledge of Material UI and Refine project structure.

-## What is refine
+## What is Refine

-refine is an open-source UI framework for building enterprise applications such as dashboards, admin panels, and internal tools.
+Refine is an open-source UI framework for building enterprise applications such as dashboards, admin panels, and internal tools.

-refine is a headless framework, meaning it doesn't ship with any pre-styled components or UI by default.
+Refine is a headless framework, meaning it doesn't ship with any pre-styled components or UI by default.
 It integrates well with any custom designs or UI libraries, such as Ant design, Mantine, and Material design, giving you complete control over the composition of your application UI.

-Here are some of the benefits of using refine:
+Here are some of the benefits of using Refine:

 - No constraints on styling
 - Backend agnostic: refine supports any custom Rest or Graphql API out of the box